 It is a Schema Definition Error if the specified length is not a multiple of 4 bits.

-The maximum specified length of a packed decimal calendar is implementation-dependent (but not less than 9 bytes, which corresponds to calendar pattern 'yyyyMMddhhmmssSSS').
+The maximum specified length of a packed decimal calendar is implementation-defined (but not less than 9 bytes, which corresponds to calendar pattern 'yyyyMMddhhmmssSSS').

 See Section 13.13 Properties Specific to Calendar with Binary Representation for details of how the data is converted to/from the calendar type.